Why Synthwave Isn’t Synth Pop (And Why It Matters)

 Another look at the genre map from earlier reveals the pattern of evolution across genres through specific songs.
 Once again, it’s important to note that it’s impossible to fully classify music in this way, and so the song locations are approximations meant as a visual reference, not concrete categorizations.

-The decision to begin calling Synthwave “Synthpop” causes real confusion for listeners of both genres, complicating the process of connecting interested fans with artists they will enjoy.
+Using the terms “synthwave” and “synth pop” interchangeably causes real confusion for listeners of both genres, complicating the process of connecting interested fans with artists they will enjoy.
 Synthwave has its own name and identifying characteristics, and there’s no need to retroactively borrow the name of a different and beloved genre of music.
-(Particularly as “Synthwave” was already co-opted from a more loosely defined term for synthesizer music in the 1980s.)
+(Particularly as “synthwave” was already co-opted from a more loosely defined term for synthesizer music in the 1980s.)

-This fact would’ve been true of Synthwave five or six years ago, though it’s more relevant now than ever.
-Fans of the stark and often industrial-minded sounds of Synthpop are not always likely to embrace the soft, rich, and sentimental music of current pop Synthwave and dreamwave artists, whose vocal-driven compositions are a significant source of confusion over the name.
+This fact would’ve been true of synthwave five or six years ago, though it’s more relevant now than ever.
+Fans of the stark and often industrial-minded sounds of synth pop are not always likely to embrace the soft, rich, and sentimental music of artists like The Midnight and FM-84, whose vocal-driven compositions are a significant source of confusion over the name.

 Like all aspects of language, the fundamental purpose of music genres is to help us identify our shared experiences and communicate ideas with one another.
 To that end, the goal is always to be as clear as possible, thereby minimizing confusion, improving comprehension, and most importantly, enjoying and sharing the music we love.

-Synthwave and Synthpop are not the same form of music.
-They are distinctly different genres that occasionally mingle at their edges and are otherwise content to mind their own business.
+Synthwave and synth pop are distinctly different genres that occasionally mingle at their edges and are otherwise content to explore their own ideas.
 They are each unique and wonderful genres with thousands of contributing artists who have helped define the shape and substance of their individual styles, and they each deserve to have their names reserved for their specific creative approaches.